 Transferring assets via your Will

 Your will is one of the most important documents included in your estate plan.
 At minimum, your will should name your executor (liquidator in Quebec) and outline your wishes.
 It can go beyond naming beneficiaries and how you'd like your assets to be distributed.
 A will can include timelines and conditions on which distributions are made and include powers provided to your executor to aid in their task of implementing your wishes.
-If you don't have a valid will, the court will appoint an administrator (in Quebec your heirs will be become your liquidators) and your estate will be distributed according to your province's intestacy provisions.
+If you don't have a valid will, the court will appoint an executor (in Quebec your heirs will be become your liquidators) and your estate will be distributed according to your province's intestacy provisions.

 Beneficiary designations in a will are not limited to spouses; and include family, friends, or charitable organizations.
 Some provinces may allow you to specifically exclude individuals, whereas other provinces will allow spouses and children to challenge your distribution intentions if they feel inadequately provided for.